bioteam/sLAM/README.md

 ### Generate using an existing model

-Supply the prefix of the model and the saved tokenizer, and a prompt:
+Supply the name of the model and the saved tokenizer, and a prompt:

 ```sh
 python3 sLAM/generate.py -n 04-01-2025-05-09-04 -p "this is a test"